 As a business owner, you're no doubt keenly aware that your client base is the lifeblood of your company.
 A steady stream of new customers allows you to grow your business and fulfill your company vision.

-OPEN Forum community member Farzana Irani realizes the importance of a strong client base for all small businesses, including virtual ones, which is why the Web consultant with iAdControl.com/Fuzzworks UK recently asked the community: "your best approach in creating a client baseyour online business?"
+Former OPEN Forum community member Farzana Irani realizes the importance of a strong client base for all small businesses, including virtual ones, which is why the Web consultant with iAdControl.com/Fuzzworks UK recently asked the community: "what is your best approach in creating a client base for your online business?"

 It turns out that a seven-step approach works best for attracting new clients.

 1. Identify Your Ideal Client

 It’s easier to look for customers if you know the type of consumers you seek.
 Without a composite of your ideal customer, you probably wouldn’t know where to start looking.

 “Have a crystal clear picture in your head of exactly who you're targeting,” says Nicole Beckett, president of Premier Content Source.
 “Think about what makes those types of people happy, sad, scared, relieved, and then think about how you can make their lives a little easier.”